-This review demonstrates the value of employing credible criteria-standards that provide a useful realworld definition of program effectiveness, grounded in the scientific field of prevention research-when evaluating sex education success.
-Applying such criteria to school-based programs both within the United States and internationally, we found very little evidence of CSE effectiveness in school settings there was far more evidence of CSE failure (87%) than success (13%).
+This review demonstrates the value of using credible criteria-standards that provide a useful real-world definition of program effectiveness, grounded in the scientific field of prevention research-when evaluating sex education success.
+Applying such criteria to school-based programs both within the United States and internationally, we found very little evidence of CSE effectiveness in school settings-there was far more evidence of CSE failure (87%) than success (13%).

 Our analysis paints a very different picture than the reports of success presented by other reviews of CSE research.
 Some of these have looked at the same studies but used a more-lenient, less-credible definition of effectiveness when evaluating program outcomes.
 Some have also mixed school-based results in with those of clinic- and community-based programs, where the methods differ and the program outcomes are somewhat better.
-In light of UNESCO's goal to implement CSE in schools globally, we expect that the discrepancy between our finding of little school-based CSE effectiveness and the CSE success typically reported by other reviews will be of interest to policymakers concerned with protecting children.
+In light of UNES-CO's goal to implement CSE in schools globally, we expect that the discrepancy between our finding of little school-based CSE effectiveness and the CSE success typically reported by other reviews will be of interest to policymakers concerned with protecting children.

-Ironically, the evidence cited by three reputable agencies-UNESCO, CDC, and HHS-to support their assertions that school-based CSE programs are effective appears to undermine the following claims:
+Ironically, the evidence cited by three reputable agencies-UNESCO, CDC, and HHS-to support their assertions that school-based CSE programs are effective appears to undermine their claims:

-- UNESCO states that "Overall, the evidence base for the effectiveness of school-based [CSE] continues to grow and strengthen, with many reviews reporting positive results on a range of outcomes."61 - The CDC-supported meta-analysis asserted that CSE programs are effective "across a range of populations and settings ... [including] both ... school and community settings."62 - The U.S. Health and Human Services Teen Pregnancy Prevention website indicates that all of the school-based CSE programs on its list have "shown evidence of effectiveness."63
+- UNESCO states that "Overall, the evidence base for the effectiveness of school-based [CSE] continues to grow and strengthen, with many reviews reporting positive results on a range of outcomes."61 - The CDC-supported meta-analysis asserted that CSE programs are effective "across a range of populations and settings ... [including] both ... school and community settings."62 - The U.S. federal Teen Pregnancy Prevention website indicates that all of the school-based CSE programs on its list have "shown evidence of effectiveness."63

-Yet the findings from the 103 school-based CSE studies in their combined databases do not support these assertions.
-Out of these 103 studies, only six found evidence of real effectiveness: protective impact at least 12 months after the program for the intended population without producing other negative effects.
+Yet out of the 103 school-based CSE studies in their combined databases, only six found evidence of real effectiveness: protective impact at least 12 months after the program for the intended population without producing other negative effects.
 Notably, there was no evidence of success at increasing consistent condom use-the behavior required for significant protection from STDs-and no evidence of success at the dual benefit that is the supposed hallmark of the CSE approach: increasing both teen abstinence and condom use within the same population.